Azure/Databricks360/iac-adb-360/README.md

     1.2.
 Run the script rg-create.sh from the command line p.ex 'bash ./iac-adb-360/helpers/rg-create.sh'

-> What the script does:
+> What the script does: <br/>
   The script takes the solution name (provided earlier) and adds the date in the form 'mmdd' as well as rg- as prefix and -dev and -prd as suffix.
-These names are used to generate the resource group names for the two resource groups dev and prd.
-After checking, that resource groups with the same name don't already exist, the resource groups are created as well as the two role assignments for the service connection: Contributor and User Access Administrator.
-The Databricks interaction service principal will have just Contributor permissions assigned to it.
+These names are then used to generate the resource group names for the two resource groups dev and prd.
+After checking, that resource groups with the same names don't already exist, the resource groups are created as well as the two role assignments for the service connection: Contributor and User Access Administrator for the ADO ('devops-sc').
+The Databricks interaction service principal (adb360-sp) will have to have just Contributor permissions assigned to it.

   <br/>